- Wadham College Senior Scholar (2022 - 2023)

 I am a final year DPhil student working under the supervision of Dr Karla Holmboe (now at the University of Bristol) and Professor Gaia Scerif on the 'Oxford Early Executive Function' (OEEF) longitudinal project.
-The OEEF project aims to understand the development of executive functions across the first three years of life.
+The OEEF project aims to understand the development of executive functions across the first four years of life.